A Comprehensive Survey on Deep Graph Representation Learning: Traffic Analysis

+\emph{Spatial Temporal Graph Convolution Network~(STGCN)}~\citep{yu2017spatio}.
 STGCN is a pioneering work in the spatial-temporal GNN domain.
 It utilizes graph convolution to capture spatial features, and deploys a gated causal convolution to extract temporal patterns.
 Specifically, the graph convolution and temporal convolution are defined as follows,

-where $\Theta$ is the parameter of graph convolution, $P$ and $Q$ are the outputs of an 1-d convolution along the temporal dimension.
+where $\Theta$ is the parameter of graph convolution, $P$ and $Q$ are the outputs of a 1-d convolution along the temporal dimension.
 The sigmoid gate $\sigma(Q)$ controls how the states of $P$ are relevant for discovering hidden temporal patterns.
 In order to fuse features from both spatial and temporal dimension, the spatial convolution layer and the temporal convolution layer are combined to construct a spatial temporal block to jointly deal with graph-structured time series, and more blocks can be stacked to achieve a more scalable and complex model.